avandriets/test-task/README.md

 ```

-Based on this, the following questions should be answered and tasks implemented:

-### 1) Analyze formula

-In order to eventually execute a formula, we need to analyze it and generate a model describing the different operations.
-Please describe the steps and software components you would need to implement in order to analyze a formula.
-Please also describe, what kind of data structure you would use as a result of the analysis and why you would choose this data structure.

-Note that you do not have to implement your proposed solution.

-### 2) Visualizing the formula

-Data visualization is one of the key aspects of Celonis' Software Products.
-In this task you should implement an interactive visualization of the formula entered.

-As a starting point, in the src/ folder you can find a parser as well as AST classes and a small function library implemented for demostration purposes.

-#### Tasks
-1) Describe the architecture and component structure you are planning to use in order to visualize the formula hierarchy.
-Note that also adding and deleting nodes should be considered here (see examples below).
-2) Generate a formula string from the tree.
-(Visualized Syntax Tree => Formula)
-3) Visualize a syntax tree / parse tree in a component.
-It should be easy for the user to distinguish between functions, constants etc. (Formula => Visualized Syntax Tree)
-4) Allow deletion of nodes from the tree
-5) Allow adding nodes to the tree

 #### Examples

 Someone has entered the following formula for calculating the area of a circle: `PI * SQR(4)` for a circle with a radius of `4`.